-In addition, because we have limited financial and personnel resources and are placing significant focus on the development of our lead product candidate, we may forgo or delay pursuit of opportunities with other future product candidates that later prove to have greater commercial potential, or may need to divert resources to other programs.
+In addition, because we have limited financial and personnel resources and are placing significant focus on the development of our lead product candidates, we may forgo or delay pursuit of opportunities with other future product candidates that later prove to have greater commercial potential, or may need to divert resources to other programs.
 For example, in October 2021, in alignment with our pipeline prioritization on solid tumors, we deprioritized the development of TC-110, a product candidate in a Phase 1 clinical trial.
+Further, we may forgo, delay, alter, or reduce focus and/or expenditure on development of certain lead product candidates in favor of, or to allow prioritization of, development of other product candidates.
+For example, in January 2023, we announced that we have narrowed the focus of the ongoing Phase 2 clinical trial of gavo-cel to evaluate gavo-cel in ovarian cancer in combination with checkpoint inhibitors and redosing strategies, and prioritizing our second generation enhanced TC-510 and TC-520 programs.
 Our resource allocation decisions may cause us to fail to capitalize on viable commercial products or profitable market opportunities or limit the opportunities we are able to pursue.
 Our spending on current and future research and development programs and other future product candidates for specific indications may not yield any commercially viable future product candidates.
 If we do not accurately evaluate the commercial potential or target market for a particular future product candidate, we may relinquish valuable rights to those future product candidates through collaboration, licensing or other royalty arrangements in cases in which it would have been more advantageous for us to retain sole development and commercialization rights to such future product candidates.